 While for some varieties of language, there are ample historical documents that help in reconstructing the history of the variety, the origin of African American Language (AAL) is less well known and has been debated for quite some time, at least in part due to a lack of historical records.
 The origin and development of AAL can be summarized through three main historical arguments or “hypotheses”: the Creole Hypothesis, the English Origins Hypothesis, and the Substrate Hypothesis.
 These three theories have developed out of the research of scholars over the last 50 years.
 These three main theories each have their merits, as well as their drawbacks.

-The video below, produced by the North Carolina Language and Life Project and is an exceprt from the forthcoming documentary Talking Black in America, Dr. Emory Campbell discusses being a Gullah native and the relationship between Gullah and Sierra Leone.
+The video below, produced by the Language and Life Project and is an excerpt from the 2017 documentary Talking Black in America, Dr. Emory Campbell discusses being a Gullah native and the relationship between Gullah and Sierra Leone.

-The English Origins Hypothesis (EOH), which has been also referred to as the Neo-Anglicist Hypothesis, runs in opposition to the Creole Hypothesis.
-This theoretical viewpoint holds the position that antebellum African American speech was linked to the early British dialects spoken by immigrants to North America.
-This hypothesis does acknowledge that AAL then went on to diverge, or differentiate itself, from European American varieties due to the solidification of the African American community leading to its own unique rules and internal logic (Poplack 2000; Van Herk 2015; Wolfram and Schilling 2015).
-Some of the supporting evidence for this viewpoint is that many features of AAL, such as habitual be, stressed bin, and unstressed done, have all seemed to be innovations of the twentieth century.
-At the very least, these features have seemed to intensify during this time period and are not a result of features from the nineteenth century (Labov 1998; Wolfram and Schilling 2015).
-Further, researchers have studied ex-slave recordings in the Library of Congress (Bailey et al. 1991) and data from African American expatriate varieties of English spoken in places like Samana in the Dominican Republic.
-These data appear to suggest that early AAL was more similar to neighboring European American Varieties than the Creolist position allows (Van Herk 2015; Wolfram and Schilling 2015).
+The current theoretical viewpoint, which uses the historical linguistics method of comparing multiple datasets, holds the position that antebellum African American speech was linked to the early British dialects spoken by immigrants to North America.
+This hypothesis does acknowledge that AAL then went on to diverge, or differentiate itself, from European American varieties due to the solidification of the African American community leading to its own unique rules (Poplack 2000; Van Herk 2015; Wolfram and Schilling 2016).
+Some of the supporting evidence for this viewpoint is that many features of AAL, such as habitual be, stressed BIN, and unstressed done, are innovations of the twentieth century.
+At the very least, these features appear to intensify during this time period and are not a result of features from the nineteenth century (Labov 1998; Wolfram and Schilling 2016).
+Further, researchers have studied the Voices of Slavery recordings from the Library of Congress (Bailey et al. 1991) and recordings from diaspora communities (e.g., Samaná in the Dominican Republic), and suggest that earlier varieties of AAL exhibited morphosyntactic patterns similar to neighboring European American Varieties, moreso than the strong Creolist position allows (Van Herk 2015).
 In conjunction with linguistic analysis, it is imperative to consider the sociohistorical context and demographics of the antebellum South.

-One of the main assumptions of the Creole Hypothesis, is that there was a widespread plantation creole, however Wolfram and Schilling (2015) discuss that “the distribution of slaves in the Southeastern plantation region of the US was not particularly advantageous to the perpetuation of a widespread plantation creole, as postulated by earlier creolists” (Wolfram & Schilling 2015: 222).
+One of the main assumptions of the Creole Hypothesis is that there was a widespread plantation creole, however Wolfram and Schilling (2016) discuss that “the distribution of slaves in the Southeastern plantation region of the US was not particularly advantageous to the perpetuation of a widespread plantation creole, as postulated by earlier creolists” (Wolfram and Schilling 2016: 222).
 Because the majority of enslaved African Americans lived on smaller family farms (~80%), rather than on massive plantations with large enslaved populations, the notion of a plantation-wide African American Creole is tenuous at best.

 Thus, these two theories both contain some validity, but both also have some issues.
 The Creole Hypothesis does not account for the similarities between earlier AAL and other European American varieties, as well as some of the sociohistorical facts regarding the antebellum South.
 On the other hand, the English Origin Hypothesis cannot account for many features of AAL (e.g. copula absence) that are common in language-contact situations and are found in other English-based creoles.

-A newer theory that attempts to rectify some of these issues is the Substrate Hypothesis, which “maintains that even though earlier AAL may have incorporated many features from regional varieties of English in America, its durable substrate effects have always distinguished [it] from other varieties of American English” (Wolfram and Schilling 2015; Wolfram 2003; Wolfram and Thomas 2002).
-This viewpoint is a middle ground between the Creole Hypothesis and the English Origin Hypothesis.
-The Substrate Hypothesis suggests that a “full-fledged” Creole may never have developed, but instead a persistent substrate effect, or durable and persistent features from West African languages, arose out of contact between African languages, Creoles, and English.
-Enslaved Africans faced periods of internment along the coast of West Africa and in the Caribbean where we do see creole languages, possibly linguistically influencing AAL, even if there was unlikely a plantation-wide creole spoken in the American South (Wolfram and Schilling 2015).
-As Wolfram and Schilling (2015: 224) note, “though recent research evidence suggests more regional influence from English speakers than assumed under the creolist hypothesis, and more durable effects from early language contact situations than assumed under the English Origin Hypothesis, we must be careful about assuming that we have the final answer.”
+A newer theory that attempts to rectify some of these issues is the Substrate Hypothesis, which “maintains that even though earlier AAL may have incorporated many features from regional varieties of English in America, its durable substrate effects have always distinguished [it] from other varieties of American English” (Wolfram and Thomas 2002; Wolfram 2003; Wolfram and Schilling 2016).
+This viewpoint is a middle ground between the Creole Hypothesis and the English Origins Hypothesis.
+The Substrate Hypothesis suggests that a “full-fledged” Creole may never have developed, but instead a persistent substrate influence, or durable and persistent features from non-English source languages, arose out of contact between African languages, Creoles, and English.
+Enslaved Africans faced periods of internment along the coast of West Africa and in the Caribbean where we do see creole languages, possibly linguistically influencing AAL, even if there was unlikely a plantation-wide creole spoken in the American South (Wolfram and Schilling 2016).
+As Wolfram and Schilling (2016: 231) note, “though recent research evidence suggests more regional influence from English speakers than assumed under the creolist hypothesis, and more durable effects from early language contact situations than assumed under the English Origin Hypothesis, we must be careful about assuming that we have the final answer.”
 Ultimately, due to limitations of data and different sociohistorical conditions for speakers of AAL, we may never know everything about the origins and early development of AAL.

 Taken together, these theories and positions, alongside what we do know about early AAL, highlight both the linguistic and social complexities of AAL, both in the past and today.

-The Great Migration refers to when large groups of African Americans left the rural south in the mid-twentieth century for urban centers.
-In turn, this population movement, at first through state mandated segregation then to de facto segregation, led to social situations where an ethnolinguistic variety could emerge.
-Further, these social factors led to a language that isn’t bound by region, unlike most other language varieties in the United States.
+The Great Migration was the movement of large groups of African Americans left the rural south in the mid-twentieth century for urban centers.
+In turn, this population movement resulted in a social environment where an ethnolinguistic variety could emerge, due to de jure (and later de facto) segregation and isolation from other ethnicities.
+Further, these social factors led to a language variety that wasn’t bound by region, unlike most other language varieties in the United States.
 This led linguists to discuss AAL as a supraregional language variety; meaning, there seems to be traits and features of AAL that are shared throughout the United States.
-Though this is somewhat of a simplification, as we know that AAL exhibits regional differences, there are features of AAL that cross regional boundaries where European American varieties do not (Wolfram and Schilling 2015).
+Though this is somewhat of a simplification, as we know that AAL exhibits regional differences, there are features of AAL that cross regional boundaries where European American varieties do not (Wolfram and Schilling 2016).
 A contributing factor to shared traits across regions, as mentioned above, is structures and features from West African/West Indian languages that still persist in AAL.

 How to cite this webpage